Texas Ear, Nose & Throat Specialists, LLP - Bedford, Grapevine, Southlake, and Flower Mound, TX

 Man plugging ear with index finger because he suffers from tinnitus

-What are the peculiar rumblings i’m hearing?
+What are the peculiar rumblings in my ear?

 I hear a pumping or pulsing in my ears